Action of 16 March 1917

 The Action of 16 March 1917 was a naval engagement in which the British armed boarding steamer SS Dundee and HMS Achilles, a Warrior-class armoured cruiser, fought the German auxiliary cruiser SMS Leopard, which sank with the loss of all 319 hands and six men of a British boarding party.

 Leopard was the former British steamer Yarrowdale which had been captured by the German commerce raider Möwe in 1916 and brought back to Germany.
-The German Imperial Admiralty converted Yarrowdale into a commerce raider, arming it with guns taken from decommissioned ships and two torpedo tubes.
-The ship was put into service as SMS Leopard; the new captain, Korvettenkapitän Hans von Laffert sailed in early March 1917 to relieve Möwe.
+The German Imperial Admiralty converted Yarrowdale into a commerce raider, arming it with guns taken from decommissioned ships and fitted two torpedo tubes.
+The ship was put into service as SMS Leopard and the new captain, Korvettenkapitän Hans von Laffert, sailed in early March 1917 to relieve Möwe.

-The British patrol examined neutral ships entering and leaving the North Sea for contraband cargoes and kept watch for German commerce raiders trying to slip around the north of Scotland into the Atlantic.
-The German Admiralty warned Laffert that the British had changed their wireless cipher, which stopped the reading of British wireless transmissions to and from the Northern Patrol.

-Laffert pressed on but Leopard was sunk, he was killed along with his crew and a British boarding party on 16 March, after a determined attempt to engage the British ships, when caught at a serious disadvantage.
+The British Northern Patrol examined neutral ships entering and leaving the North Sea for contraband cargoes and kept watch for German commerce raiders trying to slip around the north of Scotland into the Atlantic.
+The German Admiralty warned Laffert that the British had changed their wireless cipher, which stopped them reading of British wireless transmissions to and from the Northern Patrol.
+Laffert pressed on but on 16 March, Leopard was sunk; Laffert was killed along with his crew and a British boarding party, after a determined attempt to engage the British ships, when caught at a serious disadvantage.

 Background

 SS Yarrowdale

 The German commerce raider SMS Möwe had set out on its third cruise on 23 November 1916, disguised as a Swedish merchant steamer.
 Möwe (Fregattenkapitän Nikolaus zu Dohna-Schlodien) had evaded the Northern Patrol, assisted by a rudimentary underwater wireless link to a submarine.
 It took until 7 December for the British to realise that the ship was at sea and four Armed merchant cruisers of the 10th Cruiser Squadron, supported by the light cruiser HMS Weymouth were detached to search for the ship.
 Eventually, 24 British and French warships participated in the search.
-During a four-month voyage, Möwe sank or captured 25 ships of 123,265 Gross register tons (GRT).
+During a four-month voyage, Möwe sank or captured 25 ships of 123,265 gross register tons (GRT).
 On 11 December, Möwe captured the British steamer SS Yarrowdale (4,652 GRT).
 Yarrowdale carried 117 vehicles, 30,000 coils of barbed wire, 3300 LT of steel bars and 6,300 boxes of small-arms ammunition.
 Dohna-Schlodien liked the potential of Yarrowdale as a commerce raider in size, speed [23 kn], room for a large crew and its "unremarkable-ness".
 On 13 December, he transferred 469 prisoners (including 89 US citizens) to Yarrowdale and sent the ship with a prize crew to Swinemünde (now Świnoujście).